 If You're An e-Tailer And Not Delivering Same Day, Watch Out

 Okay, they actually – sort of – deliver certain items before customers order them.
 My wife started a monthly “subscription” to one of her supplements.
-Instead of having to order the supplement every month, Amazon ships her what she wants, when she wants its.
-Optimized supply chain in action.
+Instead of having to order the supplement every month, Amazon ships her what she wants, when she wants it.

 Number 1 takes money.
 Can you reasonably afford to stock enough inventory to meet all of your customer requests, all the time – and have it ready to be picked and shipped the day the order comes in?
 One way that might make this possible is to limit what your website offers.
 Amazon doesn’t do this, in case you haven’t noticed.

-But if you can manage your inventory so that you’re only stocking the handful of items that your website offers, you may have found a small-scale solution.
+If you can manage your inventory so that you’re only stocking the handful of items that your website offers, you may have found a small-scale solution.
 This takes careful coordination between sales, marketing, webmasters and supply chain.
-Of course, in many small companies – that all might be the same person.
+In many small companies – that all might be the same person.

 Amazon’s speeding the evolution of retail at quantum speed.
-They’re delivering what their customers want, when they want it – i.e. optimizing supply chain at a dizzying rate.
-And even if you figure out how to catch up to same day delivery, Amazon’s fleet of drones will end up changing the game again before we know it.
+They’re delivering what their customers want when they want it – i.e. optimizing supply chain at a dizzying rate.
+Even if you figure out how to catch up to same day delivery, Amazon’s fleet of drones will end up changing the game again before we know it.